getrasa/Custom-Motion-Capture-V2/README.md

 </p>

 ### Hardware Assembly Process
 After a working prototype has been finalized I proceeded to design a CAD design in Fusion 360.

 During the design process I prioritized compactness.
 Small size was critical to ensure that the device doesn't obstruct subject's movement.
 The solution I came up with was a 3 layer sandwich of trays which slid into a case one on top the other.
 Sitting at the very bottom was the battery, followed by the MEMS sensor neighboring a battery charger in the second layer, finishing with an 16Mhz and wireless antenna in the final layer.
 The position of the battery was crucial in order to minimize vibration as it was the heaviest part of the device.
 I also ensured the MEMS sensor is as close to the battery as it basically was the center of gravity for our tiny sensor.

-The finished sensors were small and compact and could easily be attached to the subject with Velcro.

 <p float="left">
   <img src="https://github.com/getrasa/Custom-Motion-Capture/assets/21182768/12b6be4e-470a-42ba-b54d-b895316d47b4" width="24.4%" />